Collection: Guatemala Coffee

 Guatemala's best coffees

 We’ve sourced two of the very best Guatemalan coffee beans, offering coffee lovers dark and medium roast varieties.
-Like all our coffees, our Guatemalan coffee beans are roasted in small batches and roasted to order, guaranteeing optimum freshness.
+Like all our coffees, our Guatemalan beans are roasted in small batches and roasted to order, guaranteeing optimum freshness.

 You can also choose from whole beans or a range of pre-ground coffees, expertly ground for your brewing methods of choice.
 Delivery of all our products to UK addresses is also free of charge.

-Our Dark Maragogype coffee has a rich and rounded flavour with full body and hints of chocolate.
-Whilst being a more robust coffee, it’s low in acidity, creating impeccable smooth and mellow flavour notes.
+Dark Maragogype: This rich and rounded coffee has full body and hints of chocolate.
+Whilst being a more robust coffee, it’s low in acidity, creating impeccably smooth and mellow flavour notes.
+The large Elephant Beans create a smoother and richer coffee than your average Arabica bean.

-This single-origin, medium roast is the ideal all-rounder and is packed full of flavour.
+Guatemala Coffee: This single-origin, medium roast is the ideal all-rounder and is packed full of flavour.
 We recommend brewing this quality coffee with a cafetiere or by filter to really bring out the flavours.

 FAQs

+Is Guatemala coffee good?
 Yes.
 Many people argue that when it comes to coffee, Guatemala produces the best roasts.
 From bean-to-cup to filter drinkers, Guatemalan coffee suits all brewing methods and taste buds.
-Guatemala coffee offers excellent variety in taste, acidity and flavour.
-One Guatemalan coffee will give you a light, fruity, complex brew, whereas another roast which is fuller-bodied will be more robust and have hints of chocolate and toffee.
+One Guatemalan coffee will give you a light, fruity, complex brew, whereas another roast will be more robust and have hints of chocolate and toffee.

+Is Guatemala good for growing coffee?
 Yes.
 Guatemala is one of those countries made for coffee growing.
-Single-origin coffees are produced in eight main coffee-growing regions found in Guatemala - Antigua, Acatenango Valley, Conbán, Atitlán, Huehuetenango, Fraijanes Plateau, Nueva Oriente and San Marcos.
-Volcanic soil and the microclimates of these areas allow Guatemala to produce a wide variety of coffee flavours.
+Single-origin coffees are produced in eight main coffee-growing regions, benefiting from volcanic soil and varied microclimates that produce a wide variety of flavours.